mehdi-fathi/eloquent-filter/README.md

 ### Config Model and set whitelist

-Add The Filterable trait to your models and set fields that you will want to filter in the whitelist array. as well You can override this method in your models.
+Add the `Filterable` trait to yourself models and set fields in the whitelist array in which you will want to use of filter .
+You can override this method in your models as well.

 ```php
 use eloquentFilter\QueryFilter\ModelFilters\Filterable;